 SHARE is providing more than 500 scholarships for ASEAN university students to put the improved systems to the test, mainly by supporting student exchange and credit recognition within the ASEAN region.
 Each student will receive a fully funded scholarship to study abroad in another ASEAN country for one semester.

 BMI runs more than 80 events in over a dozen countries each year.
-Join these events in Vietnam to recruit students directly via our fairs and attend our peer-to-peer events to build connections with high school counsellors and recruitment agents, or use our content platform Viva-Mundo to tell your story to Vietnamese students who are actively seeking information on study abroad.
+Join these events in Vietnam to recruit students directly via our fairs and attend our peer-to-peer events to build connections with high school counsellors and recruitment agents.